felipenoris/XLSX.jl/README.md

  1           "first"
  2           "second"
  3           "third"

+julia> close(xf) # close the file when done reading
 ```

 To inspect the internal representation of each cell, use the `getcell` or `getcellrange` methods.

+The example above used `xf = XLSX.openxlsx(filename)` to open a file, so the contents will be fetched from disk as needed
+but you need to close the file when done reading with `close(xf)`.

+You can also use `XLSX.readxlsx(filename)` to read the whole file and return a closed `XLSXFile`.

 ## Read Tabular Data